EPCCed/qmmm_gromacs_cp2k_sc/setup.md

 ### Request your ARCHER2 login account.

-You will need to request an account for project `ta025`.
+Information on requesting an account on ARCHER2 (including details of which budget to apply for) will have been sent to you in your sign-up email.
 Instructions for requesting your ARCHER2 login account can be found here:

 [https://docs.archer2.ac.uk/quick-start/quickstart-users/#request-an-archer2-login-account](https://docs.archer2.ac.uk/quick-start/quickstart-users/#request-an-archer2-login-account)